 Whether you're heading out on the road for spring break or taking it easy at home, incorporating a little STEM fun can help keep your child's creativity flowing during the week off.

 To get you and your family started, we've rounded up a variety of spring break STEM activities that are easy, educational, and inspiring!
-Choose one or try them all, and show your child just how exciting and open-ended STEM fields can be.
+Choose from the different indoor activities for kids, or head outdoors to show exciting and open-ended STEM fields can be.
 They'll discover fundamental skills and concepts that will stick with them long after spring break ends.
 How's that for a productive spring break?

 1. Host a STEM Movie Marathon